Mariano-Esteban/Ensor-384kHz-32bit/Ambisonics recording/rock_5c - Ensor384.md

 ![Fig. 6](Ambisonics_images/6.jpg)
 ![Fig. 7 ](Ambisonics_images/7.jpg)

-Complete recording equipment, with aluminum case, 7Ah battery, rock-5C card and Ensor-Ambisonic microphone
+Complete recording equipment, with aluminum case, 7Ah battery, rock-5C card and Ensor-Ambisonic microphone.

+**3D printing**
 The .stl file can be downloaded for anyone who wants to print it.

 As an Ambisonics audio processor we will use the 'SoundField by RØDE' plugin